jfxueX/bash/commands/local/gawk-man-1.md

-This example differs slightly from the previous one: the input is processed by the `expand` utility to change TABs into spaces, so the widths compared are actually the right-margin columns, as opposed to the number of input characters on each line.
+This example differs slightly from the previous one: the input is processed by the `expand` utility to change TABs into spaces, so the widths compared are actually the right-margin columns, as opposed to the number of input characters on each line.</li>

--  Print every line that has at least one field:
+<li>Print every line that has at least one field:

 ```awk
     awk 'NF > 0' data